We are pleased to announce our latest news to you.

 admedicum webinar: Enhancing clinical trial recruitment: successful industry strategies using patient engagement took place on 6 November 2019.
 We explored how the industry can engage with patients to support clinical trial recruitment rather than just taking the classic method of opening more trial sites.

 admedicum, in collaboration with WAPO, Lupin Pharmaceuticals held a PEGASUS Patient Engagement Networking event on 10 December in Leiden.
-We hosted around 40 attendees from patient organizations, interested patients, companies, and other stakeholders in healthcare in an informal networking event over drinks and snacks at WAAG restaurant in Leiden, the Netherlands.
+We hosted around 40 attendees from patient organizations, interested patients, companies, and other stakeholders in healthcare in an informal networking event over drinks.

 A study design that is acceptable to patients may not only be important for the actual relevance of a clinical study, but also for the speed of recruitment and protocol-compliant retention during the study.
 Patient involvement can therefore directly influence time to market.

 admedicum webinar: Successful industry strategies for implementing Federated European Registries.
 We explored how the industry can engage with patients to support the formation of strong patient organizations and how that step is important to the creation of federate patient registries.
 Watch the full recording now.

 It is essential for the company's goals and direction to fully understand patient needs early on from a patient’s point of view, identify potential benefits and provide appropriate solutions for diagnostic and therapeutic problems.